sdmix/itsmattallen.co.uk/blog/_posts/2013-04-09-a-fresh-start.md

 date: 2013-04-19
 layout: post
 slug: a-fresh-start
-title: 'The fresh start of sdmix on the web'
+title: The Matt Allen (sdmix) Blog - The fresh start of sdmix on the web
+description: Have a read of how I started this lovely new site off and how it’s all starting to fall into place.
 catagories: blog
 meta:
 ---